Road crime is not treated as real crime.

 Careless and Dangerous driving

-We have highlighted the overlap in these two charges (See our graphic You say Careless, I say Dangerous) and also the inconsistent use of them.
+We have highlighted the overlap in these two charges and also the inconsistent use of them.
 Some police services are much more likely to prosecute for Dangerous Driving than others, including neighbouring police services.

-We also lobby for traffic law enforcement to be given higher priority—both by police and the Home Office and within road safety programmes.
+We also have lobbied for traffic law enforcement to be given higher priority—both by police and the Home Office and within road safety programmes.
 This includes in responses to key consultations such as:

 - HMIC’s work programme